-All of these clients had reached a plateau that was way short of weight loss and cutting goals, and in some cases, they started to gain weight without an increase in calorie intake.
+All of these clients had reached a plateau that was way short of weight loss and cutting goals, and in some cases, they started to gain weight without increasing calorie intake.

-When they made minor changes to their meal plans and included a few lectin blocker ingredients, they overcame that hurdle.
+They overcame that hurdle when they made minor changes to their meal plans and included a few lectin blocker ingredients.

 What Should You Look Out For?

 You should look out for adverse digestive reactions and weight loss difficulty caused by lectins.

 In addition to weight issues, you might encounter a few other health problems that tend to vary a lot.